Monday Night Net

 440.800 + 100 PL

-The script has two parts -- UHF and Main net.
-Generally one person acts as Net Control for both nets, but two people can each take one of the nets separately.
-Read the instructions at the start of the script well in advance, as there are some things you need to do before going on the air.
+The script covers the two nets: UHF and main.
+Generally one person acts as net control for both nets, but two people can each take one of the nets separately.

 Local (city) Nets

-City Net Frequencies (page)
+City net frequencies (page)

 Table of City Net Frequencies (pdf)

 SPECS also supports weekly check-ins by packet.
 Packet operators can check in any time from 00:00 on Tuesday to 19:00 pm on Monday.
-The weekly packet count is taken at 7 pm on Monday night and shown on the county website.
+The weekly packet count is taken at 19:00 on Monday night and shown on the county website.